nemonik/hands-on-DevOps/readme.md

 . ./set_env.sh
 ```

-If you're doing this class on your MITRE Lifecycle running OS X running on the MITRE network you will **NOT** want to set any proxy related environmental variable.
+If you're doing this class on your MITRE Life cycle running OS X running on the MITRE network you will **NOT** want to set any proxy related environmental variable.
 So, you will want to execute this script in this manner

 ```bash
 . ./set_env.sh no_proxy